 Before joining Booth, I was a visiting researcher at Google Research large-scale optimization team, where I primarily worked on designing and implementing a huge-scale linear programming solver.
 I obtained my Ph.D degree dual in Operations Research and Applied Mathematics at MIT in 2019, working with Robert M. Freund.
 Prior to MIT, I obtained my B.S. in Mathematics at Shanghai Jiao Tong University in 2014.

-The Best of Many Worlds: Dual Mirror Descent for Online Allocation Problems, with Santiago Balseiro and Vahab Mirrokni. [arXiv]
+The Best of Many Worlds: Dual Mirror Descent for Online Allocation Problems, with Santiago Balseiro and Vahab Mirrokni, to appear in Operations Research. [arXiv] [slides]

 - The Landscape of the Proximal Point Method for Nonconvex-Nonconcave Minimax Optimization, Benjamin Grimmer, Haihao Lu, Pratik Worah and Vahab Mirrokni. [arXiv] [slides]

-- An O(s^r)-Resolution ODE Framework for Discrete-Time Optimization Algorithms and Applications to Convex-Concave Saddle-Point Problems, Haihao Lu. [arXiv] [slides]
+- An O(s^r)-Resolution ODE Framework for Discrete-Time Optimization Algorithms and Applications to Convex-Concave Saddle-Point Problems, Haihao Lu, to appear in Mathematical Programming. [arXiv] [slides]

 Relatively-Smooth Convex Optimization by First-Order Methods, and Applications, Haihao Lu, Robert M. Freund and Yurii Nesterov, SIAM Journal on Optimization 28(1), 333–354, 2018. [arXiv]